Star Trek: Lower Decks: Development

 By late March 2020, work on the series was taking place remotely due to the COVID-19 pandemic forcing staff to work from home.
 In May, McMahan said animation was "uniquely suited for this moment" since the series' animators could continue work on the series from home.
 In July, All Access scheduled the series to premiere in August 2020.
-A third season was ordered in April 2021 for the rebranded Paramount+, ahead of the second-season premiere in August 2021.
-The third season was confirmed for a late-2022 release when a fourth season was ordered in January 2022, which is expected to be released in 2023.
+The streaming service was rebranded Paramount+ in 2021.
+A third season was ordered in April ahead of the second-season premiere that August.
+The third season was confirmed for a late-2022 release when a fourth season was ordered in January 2022, and the fourth season was confirmed for a mid-2023 release when a fifth season was ordered in March 2023.
+That October, McMahan said he wanted to keep making the series but further seasons beyond the fifth were not guaranteed, particularly after Paramount+ cancelled fellow animated series Star Trek: Prodigy and confirmed the final seasons of Discovery and Star Trek: Picard.
+He was open to continuing the series in other media, including films, comics, books, and video games.
+In April 2024, Paramount confirmed that the fifth season would be the last for the series.
+McMahan and Kurtzman expressed their hope that the characters' stories would continue beyond the end of the series.

 Writing

-The series is set in 2380, one year after the film Star Trek: Nemesis (2002), and, unlike typical Star Trek series, focuses on the support crew of a starship rather than the main bridge crew.
-McMahan set the series shortly after Nemesis, the last Star Trek film in the Next Generation era, due to his love of The Next Generation.
-The series is named after the Next Generation episode "Lower Decks", which also focuses on the lives of lower-ranking starship personnel and which McMahan said was his favorite episode of any Star Trek series; the episode was the first thing McMahan showed the Lower Decks writers room when they started work on the series.
-McMahan was inspired by the social side-stories in episodes of The Next Generation, with Kurtzman explaining that the "A story" of a typical Star Trek episode would be taking place in the background of each Lower Decks episode, so "huge, crazy, crazy shit is going on in the background and that's super peripheral to the story that you're actually focusing on".
+The series begins in 2380, one year after the events of the film Star Trek: Nemesis (2002), and focuses on the support crew of a starship rather than the main bridge crew like previous Star Trek series did.
+McMahan set the series shortly after Nemesis, which was the last Star Trek film in the era of The Next Generation, due to his love of The Next Generation.
+The series is named after the Next Generation episode "Lower Decks", which also focuses on the lives of lower-ranking starship personnel and which McMahan said was his favorite episode of any Star Trek series; the episode was the first thing McMahan showed the Lower Decks writers' room when they started work on the series.
+McMahan was inspired by the social side-stories in episodes of The Next Generation, and Kurtzman explained that the "A story" of a typical Star Trek episode would be taking place in the background of each Lower Decks episode, so "huge, crazy, crazy shit is going on in the background and that's super peripheral to the story that you're actually focusing on".
 Kurtzman felt this made the series a unique addition to the franchise.
 Starting in late 2019, astrophysicist Erin Macdonald joined the Star Trek franchise as a science advisor.
-Macdonald said each series was on a "spectrum of science to fiction" and the Lower Decks writers approached science from the perspective of "we can get away with a lot more" than the live-action series, so her role was mostly to fix small dialogue mistakes to ensure the correct terms were being used.
+Macdonald said each series was on a "spectrum of science to fiction" and the Lower Decks writers approached science from the perspective of being able to "get away with a lot more" than the live-action series, so her role was mostly to fix dialogue to ensure the correct terms were used rather than strive for complete scientific accuracy.